The Flowers of Evil (manga): Live-action film

 A live-action film adaptation was released in Japan on September 27, 2019.
 The film is directed by Noboru Iguchi, with a screenplay by Mari Okada and music by Yasuhiko Fukuda starring Kentaro Ito.

+Television drama

+A 12-episode live-action television drama adaptation was released weekly on TV Tokyo weekly starting on April 10th, 2026 and was streamed exclusively on Disney+ after broadcasting.
+The series is directed by Noboru Iguchi, who previously directed the film adaptation, and stars Fuku Suzuki as Kasuga and Ano as Nakamura.

 Reception

 Manga

 The Flowers of Evil was one of the Jury Recommended Works in the Manga Division at the 17th Japan Media Arts Festival in 2013.
 The manga was nominated for the fifth Manga Taishō (Cartoon Grand Prize) but lost to Hiromu Arakawa's Silver Spoon.
 The manga was also 18th on the Top 20 Manga for Male Readers in the guidebook Kono Manga ga Sugoi!.

 In Japan, the manga charted several times on the Oricon lists: Volume 5 was the 30th best-selling manga for the week of January 2, 2012, rising to 17th the next week.
 Volume 7 was the 44th best-selling manga for the week of December 10, 2012.
 Volume 8 was the 22nd best-selling manga for the week of June 3, 2013, rising to 17th the next week.
 Volume 9 was the 22nd best-selling manga for the week of August 5, 2013, falling to 29th the next week.
 Volume 10 was the 17th best-selling manga for the week of January 6, 2014, falling to 25th the next week.
 Volume 11 was the 5th best-selling manga for the week of June 9, 2014, falling to 42nd the next week.
 The first 9 volumes of the manga sold over 2 million copies in Japan.
 Vertical's localization of the manga was able to reach The New York Times Manga Best Sellers chart on two different occasions: Volume 1 was the 3rd best-selling manga for the week of May 13, 2012, and Volume 3 was the 8th best-selling manga for the week of October 28, 2012.